Abhishek-2416/Foundry-Simple-Storage/Notes/Deploying To a local Blockchain.md

 1. Command line
    The first way is by doing it using command line

-   ** forge create (name of the contract) --rpc-url http://127.0.0.1:8545 --private-key (Enter the private key) **
+   **forge create (name of the contract) --rpc-url http://127.0.0.1:8545 --private-key (Enter the private key)**

    Things that we should avoid pasting up our private key in plain text can be big big mistake so never do it with real account

    CLEAR ZSH HISTORY
    Also clear history in zsh by "history -c"

-2.The second way to deploy a contract is by writing scripts,when we are deploying our code we want to make sure we have a continous reproducable way to deploy our smartcontracts
+2. The second way to deploy a contract is by writing scripts,when we are deploying our code we want to make sure we have a continous reproducable way to deploy our smart contracts

 And when we test the our code in future we want to test our code in future , we want it to test our deployments processes as well as the code
-Solidity as contract language and Solidity as scripting language are different,Foundry has built in stuff which gives solidity even more functionality outside just smartcontracts
+Solidity as contract language and Solidity as scripting language are different,Foundry has built in stuff which gives solidity even more functionality outside just smart contracts

 After we have written the script we need to type in cli